Judiciary of Colorado: Judges

 In Colorado, judges can be removed by legislative impeachment, by the voters in a retention election, or for cause by the Colorado Supreme Court on the advice of the Colorado Judicial Conduct Commission.
 After two years in office, and then after the expiration of each full term in office, judges are subject to retention elections in which voters can choose to retain or not retain a judge.
 The vast majority (about 99 per cent) of judges are retained by voters.
 State committees make recommendations to voters on the retention of judges distributed in booklet form with partial justifications before each judicial retention election.
 Voters have never voted not to retain an appellate judge in the forty years that the system has been in place.
 Voters tend to not retain judges only when there is a well-publicized scandal and usually also a recommendation from a state committee that a judge not be retained.
 Colorado judges are not subject to recall elections.

 Judges may also be impeached by the legislature (a very rare occurrence) and are monitored by a judicial discipline commission.
 Many complaints about judges found by the judicial discipline commission to warrant further investigation are resolved when the judge involved retires, rendering the investigation moot.
 Removal from office is mandatory in the case of felonies and "crimes of moral turpitude" of which a judge is convicted.
 The mandatory retirement age for judges in Colorado is seventy-two years of age.
-The Colorado Commission on Judicial Discipline investigates allegations that a judge is not properly performing his or her official duties because of willful misconduct, ethical violations, or a permanent disabling health condition.
+The Colorado Commission on Judicial Discipline investigates allegations that a judge is not properly performing their official duties because of willful misconduct, ethical violations, or a permanent disabling health condition.
 The Commission may take various actions to remedy improper conduct including simply meeting with the judge, privately or publicly reprimanding the judge, or recommending that the Supreme Court remove a judge from office.
 In an appropriate case, the Commission also may place a judge on disability retirement.
 The Denver County Court Judicial Discipline Commission considers complaints regarding the conduct of Denver County Court judges.